-Is there simpler way to copy files from one location to another in Windows 7?
+Is there a simpler way to copy files from one location to another in Windows 7?
 Apparently, the answer is positive.
-AOMEI Backupper Professional is reliable backup software that designs for Windows OS only.
-It allows you to backup files to different places as well as sync files/folders in Daily, Weekly, Monthly, Event-trigger and Real-time mode.
-Full backup, incremental backup and differential backup are also supported.
+AOMEI Backupper Professional is reliable file sync software that designs for all Windows systems.
+And I'll introduce the detailed steps in the next part.

-For advanced users, the software also provides the way to backup hard disk, system drive, and partition/volume in Command Prompt.
+For advanced users, the software also provides the way to backup or clone hard disk, system drive, and partition/volume in Command Prompt.
 You can also do system restore from Command Prompt when the need ever arises in the future.
-Except for that, command line clone hard drive, partition, or system drive is also available.

 1. Download AOMEI Backupper, install and start it.
 Connect the external storage to your Windows 7 if necessary.